Syfe REIT+ vs REIT ETFs: What’s The Difference?

 • Lion-Phillip S-REIT ETF

 As the table above shows, the three REIT ETFs track different indices.
-The geographical breakdown for each REIT ETF is quite different as well and reflects their different investment mandates.
+The geographical breakdown for each REIT ETF differs as well and reflects their respective investment mandates.

 Overview of Syfe REIT+